 A durable and beloved pitcher who overcame a terrifying heart condition to become a cornerstone of Cleveland's rotation and a community pillar.

-Carlos 'Cookie' Carrasco's baseball journey is one of reinvention and remarkable perseverance.
-Signed out of Venezuela by the Philadelphia Phillies, he was traded to Cleveland as a promising prospect.
-Early struggles as a starter led to a move to the bullpen, where he refined his arsenal before seizing a rotation spot and blossoming into an All-Star in 2017, winning 18 games.
-His career, and life, took a dramatic turn in 2019 when he was diagnosed with chronic myeloid leukemia.
-He missed months of the season undergoing treatment, returning to the mound that September to a standing ovation, an emotional moment that transcended sport.
-Back in full health, he helped anchor Cleveland's staff before being traded to the New York Mets.
-There, he reinvented himself again, posting a strong season in 2022.
-Beyond the stats, Carrasco's legacy is defined by his affable clubhouse presence and his profound charitable work, particularly with children battling illness, turning his own scare into a source of hope for others.
+Carlos Carrasco won 18 games and made the All-Star team in 2017 as a starting pitcher for Cleveland.
+Signed out of Venezuela by the Philadelphia Phillies, he was traded to Cleveland as a prospect.
+Early struggles as a starter led to a move to the bullpen, where he refined his arsenal before seizing a rotation spot.
+In 2019, he was diagnosed with chronic myeloid leukemia.
+He missed months undergoing treatment, returning to the mound that September to a standing ovation.
+Back in full health, he anchored Cleveland's staff before being traded to the New York Mets.
+There he reinvented himself again, posting a strong 2022 season.
+His affable clubhouse presence and charitable work with children battling illness turned his own scare into a source of hope.

 1981–1996